Watershed, Bristol, September 2018

 IA: Is there anything else that you have filtered out…

 EM: I’ve basically talked about New York and the UK a lot, but what about Europe?
+And the rest of the world?
 Because I’ve got my communities in Paris and in Lisbon now.
 I recognise it is a privilege I’ve been able to go to those countries and experience those people.
 It’s mad all these connections, like the people I met in New York, because I went quite a few times after that first time there’s been like jobs there and lots of stuff.
 A lot of people from New York are now living in France and Lisbon.
 Paris and Lisbon to be specific.
 They’ve really opened my world to what’s out there.
 We get so stuck on the UK scene, and sometimes I’m bored of it...we have so much to moan about and I’m like what about opening up to what is out there?
 Anything else I haven’t said?
 Thank you to all the pioneers for teaching us all these dances, creating all these platforms.
 Thank you to Jonzi for that very first time the chance to make that solo.
 All the people on that journey and the people who make that journey.
 Artists4Artists.
 I think that the more we can work on ourselves and all that stuff and the more we recognise Hip Hop as a tool for that, the more this scene will nurture and give people a voice.
 I guess there’s something as well about the community level of things.
 In all these different scenes, in Leeds, in Bristol I think the most important thing is the next generation, who is teaching them, who is handing down, and what is passing through to them.
 Perhaps the most important things are the classes and the training sessions.
 What those spaces are, and the people who are passing those things on in that way; it is important that they are doing it for the right reasons.
 I’m sure there’s loads of really important things I can say but…we went out till really late last night!